codingbelief/linux-kernel-internals/zh/storage/flash_memory/emmc/emmc_modes.md

 High capacity negotiation	For devices larger than 2GB, the addressing mechanism is switched from byte addressing to sector addressing.

 ## Data Transfer Mode

+eMMC cards need to occasionally spend some time cleaning up garbage and perform cache/buffer related operations which are strictly on the card side and do not involve the host.
+These operations are at various levels based on the importance/severity of the operation 1- Normal, 2- Important and 3 - Critical.
+If an operation is delayed for long it becomes critical and the regular read/write from host can be delayed or take more time than expected.
+To avoid such issues the MMC HW and core driver provide a framework which can check for pending background operations and give the card some time to clear up the same.

 ## Interrupt Mode